Leon Milo: Recent work and projects

-2005, Milo was commissioned by the Festival Ile de France and the Trio d'Argent to write a piece for 3 percussionists, 3 flutists and live electronics.
+2005, Milo was commissioned by the Festival Île-de-France and the Trio d'Argent to write a piece for 3 percussionists, 3 flutists and live electronics.

 The composition of the new piece, "TranseSept, was financed by an award from the SACEM and was premiered in Paris.

 2006 Milo was Artist in Residence at the United Sardine Factory in Bergen, Norway.
 2007, he was soloist at the Borealis Contemporary Music Festival in Norway.
 Founded in 2004 Bergen's Borealis Contemporary Music Festival is a significant festival for contemporary music and experimental sound.
 His work consisted of an 8 hour improvised electronic work based on sounds brought to him by the public.

 2007, Susanne Kessel, pianist and Leon Milo [electronics and percussion) founded "PIANOWAVES".
 Their first performances were for the renowned International Beethovenfest in Bonn in that year.

 His transcription of the song I Miss You by Björk for piano and electronics was recorded on the Solo CD ICELAND by Susanne Kessel in 2007 as well.

 Kessel and Milo also work with other artists such as the American saxophonist Demetrius Spaneas.
 2008 they performed together at the Beethoven-Haus Bonn, which is a concert hall built at the birthplace of Ludwig van Beethoven.

 In honor of French composer Olivier Messiaen's 100th birthday in 2008, Susanne Kessel conceived a program presented by "PIANOWAVES" at the International Beethovenfest.
 For this occasion Milo composed five soundscapes.
 These works based on various facets of Messian's music and his passions such as nature, religion, birdsong, ethnic percussion and improvisation.

 Live performance of Duo "Pianowaves" - Leon Milo and Susanne Kessel at a public "Musicircus" (by John Cage) at Beethovenfest 2012 in Bonn (Germany).